marroyav/daphne_firmware/README.md

-# DAPHnE Firmware
+# DAPHNE
-firmware for the DAPHnE Board that digitizes signals from ARAPUCAS in the far detector at DUNE experiment in FERMILAB
+DAPHNE (Detector Electronic for Acquiring Photons from Neutrinos) is an instrumentation module for the PDS (Photon Detection System) at DUNE experiment in FERMILAB.
+DAPHNE is designed to digitize the analog signals coming from the Photon Detection Sensors of the Single Phase in the Cold Electronics side of the TPC.
+DAPHNE is the first instrumentation module after the TPC interface, on the warm side.

 > **Note:** Tested on Debian 10

 ## Intro:
-In this repository, we experiment running dedicated digital modules with a bare-bones [VexRiscv](https://github.com/SpinalHDL/VexRiscv) CPU, a 32-bits Linux Capable RISC-V CPU written in Spinal HDL.
-The Firmware is created around the VexRiscv CPU using LiteX as the SoC builder and special cores written in Migen Python DSL (LiteADS, LiteDRAM, LiteEth).
+In this repository, we experiment running dedicated digital modules with a bare-bones [LiteX](https://github.com/enjoy-digital/litex) as the SoC builder and special cores written in Migen (LiteADS, LiteDRAM, LiteEth).

-This project demonstrates **how high level HDLs (Spinal HDL, Migen) enable new possibilities and complement each other**.
-Results shown here are the results of a productive collaboration between open-source communities.

 ## Main Scheme
 [![scheme](DAPHNE.png)